11BelowStudio/HECC-IT/Documentation for HECC-IT/HECC-SPECC.md

         * `!Title: Name of Story` Allows the title of a story to be declared
             * Must start and end with non-whitespace characters.
         * `!Author: Author name goes here` Allows the author (you) to be credited for your work.
             * Must start and end with letters, may contain full stops (for initials), commas (for multiple authors), and spaces
         * `//comment line`
             * Any line prefixed with a `//` will be treated as a comment which exists by OH-HECC, and won't get deleted by it.
             * If a comment is not prefixed with `//`, OH-HECC will delete it.
-        * Variables
-            * `!var: variableName = value //optional comment`
-                * Allows a variable with the specified name, with a default value of `value`, may also have a comment.
-                * Rules for these
-                    * Variable name (mandatory)
-                        * Only alphanumeric characters/underscores allowed
-                        * Must have a unique name
-                            * If multiple variables share the same name, things will end badly
-                    * Initial value (optional)
-                        * Preceded by `=`, ends at end of line/start of comment
-                        * If numeric, treated as a number
-                            * May define it as a string by putting speechmarks around it
-                        * If not numeric, treated as a String
-                        * If not declared
-                            * defaults to 0
-                    * Comment (optional)
-                        * Preceded by an `//`, ends at end of line
-                        * May write whatever you want here to remind you about what the variable does

 ## Example HECC code
 ```